CortexIntelligentAutomation/docs/content/en/docs/Reference/data-types/data/nonquerycommand.md

 ## Summary

-A `NonQueryCommand` data type is used to define a single [Non Query Statement][] that can be run against a data source.
+A `NonQueryCommand` data type is used to define single or multiple [Non Query Statements][Non Query Statement] that can be run against a data source.
+Statements can be [parameterised][Parameterised Commands], which is recommended to prevent [SQL Injection][].

 | | |
 |-|-|